FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_02.md

 ---
-# Tutorial I : Navigating the genetic dataset
+# Tutorial I: Navigating the Genetic Dataset

 - The goal is to help beginners understand how genotype data is stored and accessed (in PLINK), and prepare them for downstream tasks like GWAS and QC.